pachyderm/pachyderm/doc/concepts/data-concepts/file.md

 Overwriting files
  When you enable the overwrite mode by using the `--overwrite` flag or `-o`, the file replaces the existing file instead of appending to it.
-For example, you have a `A.csv` file in a repository.
-If you upload the same file to that repository with the `--overwrite` flag, Pachyderm *overrides* the whole file.
+For example, you have an `A.csv` file in a repository.
+If you upload the same file to that repository with the `--overwrite` flag, Pachyderm *overwrites* the whole file.

  **Example:**